se-Laila/Stack-Overflow-Analysis2/README.md

 - **File 4:** Contains the analysis conducted to answer the question: What are the trends of programming languages between 2018 and 2020?

 ## Results
-The main findings of the code can be found at the post available here. (medium link) And here is a summary of the results of the analysis:
+The main findings of the code can be found at the post available [here](https://medium.com/@laila.mamh/do-developers-influence-technology-adaptation-ef1a94c0a6d4).
+And here is a summary of the results of the analysis: